szczyglis-dev/py-gpt/README.md

 - `OpenGL hardware acceleration`: WebEngine / Chromium rendering engine only.
 Default: True.

 - `Use proxy`: Enable this option to use a proxy for connections to APIs.
-Default: True.
+Default: False.

 - `Proxy address`: Optional proxy for API SDKs, e.g. http://proxy.example.com or socks5://user:pass@host:port.

 - `Memory Limit`: Renderer memory limit; set to 0 to disable.
 If > 0, the app will try to free memory after the limit is reached.
 Accepted formats: 3.5GB, 2GB, 2048MB, 1_000_000.
 Minimum: 2GB.
-Default: 2GB.
+Default: 2.5GB.

 **API Keys**